-Because according to lore, that’s the figurative decent into Hell; according to the layout of the Sedgwick County Courthouse, that’s the literal decent to jail.
+Because according to lore, that’s the figurative descent into Hell; according to the layout of the Sedgwick County Courthouse, that’s the literal descent to jail.

 The elevator doors closed with an uncomfortable clank, and the elevator itself sounded labored as it did its best to lower my temporary and momentarily-automated casket toward Dante’s Inferno without dropping us into the fiery lake of burning sulfur.

 When the doors opened, I was escorted to a heavy thick automatic sliding door, and when I walked through, it closed behind me as I stood before an identical door.
 There was a span of several torturously long moments between the closing of the door behind me and the opening of the door before me, like being in the airlock of a spaceship, knowing that the comfort and safety of the interior was behind me and the chaotic unknown void awaited.

 The jail deputy escorting me stood silently, like a moving statue.
 In fact, he didn’t say a single word for the entirety of our journey downward.
 He was my escort to the Underworld, like Charon, the mythical “Boat Man” from Greek Mythology who carried newly-deceased souls across the River Styx.
 The deputy’s facial expression never changed – an unmoved expression that was either boredom or apathy.
 Here I was, being led away from freedom and this man had absolutely no fucks to give that I was heading to prison.
 I was nobody to him and his level of give-a-shit was nonexistent.
 It was my first and most profound lesson about prison: “You do not matter.”